Staff

 -

-Julia B., Program Coordinator
+Julia B., Restorative Justice Program Coordinator

 For Julia, restorative justice centers on collectivity and the understanding that relationships and human connection form the foundation of strong, healthy, and adaptive communities.
 As a public health practitioner and social worker with experience in gender-based violence prevention, Disability Justice, Reproductive Justice, and intersectional feminist praxis, she is guided by the belief that, in the words of Mariame Kaba, “everything worthwhile is done with other people.”
 Julia views restorative justice as a pathway to accountability, repair, and transformation, one that challenges the culture of disposability that harms both people and the planet.
 She envisions a world where everyone is free and no one is left behind.